roscopeco/anos/README.md

 interrupt vectors - that's totally up to the kernel (and interrupts are left disabled throughout the load and remain so on kernel entry).

-As far as the Kernel is concerned, there's much to still be decided.
+As far as the Kernel is concerned, there's much to still be decided, and most of what has been decided could still change without notice.
-However, since this is being designed as 64-bit from the beginning, there's a lot of things I can do that I wouldn't otherwise be able to.
+However, since this is being designed as 64-bit from the beginning, there's a lot of things I can do that I wouldn't otherwise be able to, and decisions I've taken so far are, as much as possible, documented in the source / comments.

-Right now, it's very early days.
-There's a simple stack-based physical memory allocator and enough support for everything (page fault handling, IDT, virtual memory management, etc) to be able to get to user mode and then back via a simple (`int`-only right now) syscall interface.
+Right now, it's early days, but there's a simple stack-based physical memory allocator and enough support for everything (page fault handling, IDT, virtual memory management, etc) to be able to get to user mode and then back via a simple syscall interface (accessible via both `int` and `syscall` interfaces).

-The basics of interrupt handling is configured, with the local APIC timer currently providing a "proof-of-life" heartbeat.
+The basics of interrupt handling is configured, with the local APIC timer currently providing a "proof-of-life" heartbeat and basic multitasking via the round-robin scheduler.

 ### Building